diegobellino/VaultDebug/README.md

 The primary class used for logging messages.
 Offers methods like Info(), Debug(), Warn(), and Error().

 - **VaultLogPool:**
 Manages a pool of reusable log objects to optimize memory usage.
+By default the log pool will allow 1000 elements.

+> [!NOTE]
+> The Vault Console will remove logs automatically when the limit is exceeded by the pool

 - **VaultLogDispatcher:**
 Dispatches log messages to registered handlers, ensuring that logs are processed by all interested components.